matschi3/session-notebook/js.md

 None of that is useful, if we want to do something with the submitted data in our frontend code.
 You can prevent this behavior with a method called `.preventDefault()`.

+> 💡 You can inspect this behaviour inside your dev browser tool -> Network

 ---